 And just for a dash of fun, a light citrus salad tossed with vanilla honey.

 Waffles are so easy.
 All you need is a waffle maker, a bit of non-stick spray and you’re in business!
 Below is a recipe for my Ricotta-Chive Buttermilk waffles.
-You, Teen Chef are not going to hurt my feelings if you buy a box of Aunt Jamima and rig it… but scratch waffles = big Momma love.
+You, Teen Chef are not going to hurt my feelings if you buy a box of Aunt Jamia and rig it.
+Scratch waffles = big Momma love.

 What?
 Never cooked a poached egg?
 Easy peasy, here’s an online tutorial from Chef Paul (love Chef Paul, he makes it simple).

 Chive oil: take a generous bunch of chives (about a 1/4 cup) coarsely chopped, 1/2 cup of vegetable oil and a hand blender.
-Blend until “green”.
+Blanch chives,cool, blend until green.
 Done.
-Refrigerate until needed.
+Reserve until needed.

 Citrus salad?
 Gather citrus.
 For this I’ve used Palmetto, oranges, pink grapefruits, blood oranges all work well with vanilla honey.
 1/2 teaspoon of vanilla bean paste mixed with a tablespoon of honey, tossed citrus “supremes”.
 Handy link on how to cut citrus supremes here (you’ll also learn how to zest, peel and cut and orange know how awesome am I?
 Thank me later… cooking is a LIFE SKILL.)

 Then it’s simply assembly and presentation like this: waffle, generous spoonful of ricotta in center of waffle, top ricotta with poached egg, top with hollandaise sauce, lean prosciutto chip up against waffle/egg, drizzle with chive oil and… serve.